Command Syntax Policy

 Core Rule

-Always document commands exactly as implemented by specfact <command> --help in the current release.
+Always document commands exactly as implemented by the relevant current help entrypoint in the current release, such as specfact project --help or specfact backlog --help.

 - Do not assume all commands use the same bundle argument style.